EKANATHAN-1001/Plant-Disease-with-Inception-v3-Alexnet-CNN/README.md

-# Here the Mobile Application
+# Mobile Application to predict the plant disease with leaf image.

 Home page of mobile app.